SECURITIES AND EXCHANGE COMMISSION

 Under the Company’s “prorate” agreements, the major airline partner and the Company negotiate a passenger fare proration formula, pursuant to which the Company receives a percentage of the ticket revenues for those passengers traveling for one portion of their trip on a Company airline and the other portion of their trip on the major airline partner.
 Under the Company’s prorate flying agreements, the performance obligation is met and revenue is recognized when each flight is completed based upon the portion of the prorate passenger fare the Company determines that it will receive for each completed flight.
 The transaction price for the prorate agreements is determined from the proration formula derived from each passenger ticket amount on each completed flight over the agreement term.
 Certain routes under the Company’s prorate agreements are subsidized by the U.S. Department of Transportation under the Essential Air Service (“EAS”) program, a program created to ensure small communities in the United States maintain a minimum level of scheduled air service.
 The EAS contracts are generally

-The following table represents the Company’s flying agreements revenue by type for the three and six months ended June 30, 2024 and 2023 (in thousands):
+The following table represents the Company’s flying agreements revenue by type for the three and nine months ended September 30, 2024 and 2023 (in thousands):

 | 2024 |